sergsb/ingosstrach/README.md

 # Ingosstrach challenge

-This is the solution for Ingosstrach enterance challenge.
-It is written on pure functional language `Haskell`
+This is the solution for Ingosstrach challenge.
+It is written in pure functional language `Haskell`

 To build program, install GHC (on Ubuntu `apt install haskell-platform`)